-Our parish roll in April 2024 lists the names of 143 people.
+Our renewed parish roll in April 2025 lists the names of 122 people.
 Some of those who come to worship regularly in our churches are not yet on the parish roll.
-Some of our parish family lives beyond the parish area, in other parts of Milton Keynes.
+Some of our parish family live beyond the parish area, in other parts of Milton Keynes and beyond.

 Music plays an important part of our worship in the parish.
-Our part time Organist / Director of Music is salaried.
+Our part time Organist / Director of Music is paid an honorarium.

 Our parish family includes people with a diverse range of skills, abilities and needs.
-We look forward to working with our new parish priest to help us keep the heart of our parish vibrantly alive and responsive to the spiritual and practical needs of those who live in the parish and beyond.
+We look forward to working with our new parish priest to help us keep the heart of our parish vibrantly alive and responsive to the spiritual and practical needs of those who live in the parish.